5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/README.md

 [**SSDT-XOSI**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features/OS_Compatibility_Patch_(XOSI))|OS Compatibility Patch.
 Read for details.|–

 #### Cosmetic SSDTs
 The SSDTs listed below are considered cosmetic because they do not add or enable any features besides being present in the IO Registry as a device or service, so the system _looks_ more like a genuine Mac as defined by the SMBIOS.
-Basically, if you add SSDTs which define devices that are not already present in the system's DSDT, they have to be considered fake or virtual devices.
+Basically, if you add SSDTs which define devices that are not already present in the system's DSDT, they have to be considered _fake_ or _virtual_.
 You can easily verfiy this by checking the added device(s) in I/O registry: if it contains collapsed fields, they will snap close again as soon as you click on them because there's no data available for them.

 |SSDT|Description|Search term(s) in DSDT
 |:----:|-------------|:-------------------:|